Avaiga/taipy-doc/docs/manuals/run-deploy/deploy/linux/ubuntu.md

     WARNING: This is a development server.
 Do not use it in a production deployment.
     Use a production WSGI server instead.
     ```
-    Is provided by Flask because the way of exposing an application on the Internet and
+    Is issued by Flask because the way of exposing an application on the Internet and
     developping an application locally is not the same, mainly for security and reliability reasons.
     This message will disappear when using the Web server.